CylonicRaider/procmgr/MANUAL.rst

     # Note the exec, to ensure procmgr sees the UID of the server itself
     # and not of the shell.
     cmd-start = exec /home/johndoe/bin/game.server
+    # Change to the account of johndoe.
+    suid-start = 1000
+    sgid-start = 1000
     # Note the use of the $PID variable, which (following from above)
     # is the UID of the server.
     cmd-reload = kill -HUP $PID